gjcooper/DTI-Presentation/slideshow.md

 ### Masks

+.uncentre[
 There are multiple ways to generate masks used for tractography, including:

 * Use masks from a predefined/default atlas.
 Fast.
 Lacks precision.

-* Use masks from a structural analysis of our participants (Freesurfer or similar)
+* Use masks from a structural analysis of the participants (Hand-drawn, automated or a combination of the two).
+Depending on the level of user involvement this can be a very time-consuming process, but does have good precision for the particular subjects.

 * Use masks from another group that have scanned regions of interest in higher field strengths, e.g. 7T.
 This higher resolution allows greater delineation of the boundaries between regions of interest.
+(Assuming the local dataset was acquired on a lower resolution system, like 3T)
+]
 ---
 template: centred
 ## General Observations/Final Discussion

 ### Final Thoughts

+.uncentre[
 * Normalisation for comparing track data between subjects can be achieved by dividing the data by the total number of samples sent out or the waytotal.
 * Thresholding the track data is for throwing away values with low probability of being on the tract and is a lot more subjective.
 The most important consideration here is to be consistent
+]